Iron ore to displace soybeans as Brazil's main export earner -trade body

 The forecast $41.25 billion revenue, together with potential record soybean export volumes, means Brazil is on track to post an overall trade surplus this year of almost $80 billion, AEB Chief Executive Jose Augusto de Castro told Reuters.

 The new AEB forecasts followed surging prices and strong demand from China.
-Most of Brazil’s iron ore exports are from mining giant Vale.
+Most of Brazil's iron ore exports are from mining giant Vale (VALE3.SA).

 "So far, I have only changed the price.
 It may be that volumes rise further too," said Castro, referring to his preliminary revisions.